Concession road: Side road numbering

-Many side roads are no longer numbered, but have been given names.
-For example, In Renfrew County, most side roads are given names, with Stokes Road, Patterson Road, Dillabough Road, Cheese Factory Road, as examples.
-McIlwraith points out that the naming process has been underway for many years.
+Many side roads are no longer numbered, but have been given names for the purposes of quicker locating by emergency services.
+For example, most of Renfrew County's side roads are given names such as Stokes Road, Patterson Road, Dillabough Road, Cheese Factory Road.
+The naming process has been underway for many years.

 Impact

 In most of Upper Canada this layout of roads preceded urban development, so that most Ontario municipalities now have grid patterns of streets.
 In cities, many concession roads have become major streets.
 However, a few of the "sideline" roads in urban areas still retain their historic numbered lines or use "Line" for their street designations: Brown's Line, Ninth Line, and Guelph Line are important thoroughfares in Toronto and its western suburbs.